 10. Princeton University

-Located in New Jersey, Princeton University was chartered in 1746 making history as the fourth oldest college in the United States.
-The university, originally established to train ministers dedicated to their principles, quickly gained a reputation for excellent research, and today, it’s linked to over 40 Nobel laureates and other prestigious award winners.
+Located in New Jersey, Princeton University was chartered in 1746, making history as the fourth-oldest college in the United States.
+The university, originally established to train ministers, quickly gained a reputation for excellent research, and today it is associated with Nobel laureates and other prestigious award winners.

-Famously, Richard Feynam who obtained his bachelor’s at MIT, earned his Ph.D. at Princeton University.
-Modern world popular figures like Michelle Obama and Jeff Bezos were also students of Princeton University.
-The university’s reputation opens up innumerable career opportunities for graduating students.
+Famously, Richard Feynman, who earned his bachelor’s degree at MIT, earned his PhD at Princeton University.
+Modern well-known figures like Michelle Obama and Jeff Bezos were also students at Princeton University.
+The university’s reputation opens up many career opportunities for graduating students.

 11. Columbia University

-Columbia University is yet another Ivy League private university located in New York.
-The university is highly selective of its students frequently making history for having the lowest acceptance rates.
-The university boasts a rich culture and student life and has exceptional faculties, industry professionals, and world-class scholars working and studying at the campus.
+Columbia University is another Ivy League private university located in New York.
+The university is highly selective and has competitive admissions.
+It boasts a rich culture and student life and has exceptional faculty, industry professionals, and world-class scholars working and studying on campus.

 This Ivy League university takes pride in attracting and retaining some of the world’s greatest minds.
-Columbia University has produced several presidents of the United States including former presidents Barack Obama and Franklin D. Roosevelt.
-Today, the university is known for its programs in social sciences and engineering.
+Columbia University counts U.S. presidents among its affiliates: Barack Obama graduated from Columbia College, and Franklin D. Roosevelt studied at Columbia Law School.
+Today, the university is known for programs in social sciences, engineering, computer science, economics, and political science.

 12. Johns Hopkins University

-Established in 1876, John Hopkins University is home to nine academic divisions and is America’s first research university.
+Established in 1876, Johns Hopkins University is widely recognized as America’s first research university.
+The university now enrolls students across ten academic divisions.
 This private university in Baltimore, Maryland has a school of medicine that it is especially known for.
-The Johns Hopkins Medical School runs parallel to Johns Hopkins Hospital, a renowned institution in the nation.
+The Johns Hopkins School of Medicine is closely connected with Johns Hopkins Medicine and The Johns Hopkins Hospital, a nationally recognized hospital.

 13. University of California, Los Angeles